szilard/benchm-ml/README.md

 [Spark](2-rf/5b-spark.txt) (MLlib) implementation is slow, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M due to inefficient memory handling.
 With 250G of RAM it finishes for *n* = 1M, but runs out of memory for *n* = 10M.
-However, as Spark can run on a cluster one can throw in even more RAM by using more nodes (albeit at a cost).
+However, as Spark can run on a cluster one can throw in even more RAM by using more nodes (see some results linked below).
 On a single machine it is possible though to train random forests with a smaller number of trees (but then accuracy is decreases).
 I also tried to provide the categorical